Exploring Sydney by Train – Suburbs to VISIT IN SYDNEY

-A train ride into the suburbs can reward with lots of great discoveries, gems that have been hiding right before your eyes.
-For visitors jumping on the train and heading away from the city is a chance to glimpse how Sydneysiders live and maybe even strike up a conversation with a local.
+A train ride into the suburbs can reward you with lots of grand discoveries, gems that have been hiding right before your eyes.
+For visitors, jumping on the train and heading away from the city is a chance to glimpse how Sydneysiders live and maybe even strike up a conversation with a local.

-Take these trips on a Sunday for only $2.80
+Take these trips on a Saturday or Sunday for only $8.40

 Street art murals, great cafes, miles of beaches and a lovely waterfront walk